Journey to Pascha

 Scripture Reflection

-Read the stories Jesus is Betrayed, The Trial of Jesus, Jesus is Put to Death on a Cross, and The Burial and Resurrection of Christ in Section A: Children’s Bible Stories.
+Read the stories Jesus is Betrayed, The Trial of Jesus, Jesus is Put to Death on a Cross, and The Burial and Resurrection of Christ in Section A: Children’s Bible Stories, page 8 to near the bottom of page 11.
 Be sure students understand the meaning of the word “betray”: to act like a friend, but really be an enemy.
-Don’t bring up the subject of the reasons for Judas’ betrayal of Jesus Christ.
-But if they ask, say that Judas wanted money.
+If students ask about the reasons for Judas' betrayal, say that Judas wanted money.
 Also, perhaps he did not believe that a real King would let Himself be treated badly, as Jesus did.
 Judas did not understand that Jesus did all this for us.

 3